Chart Color Schemes

 Queanbeyan West - Jerrabomberra has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

-Ten projects have been identified by AreaSearch as potentially impacting the area.
-Key among these are South Jerrabomberra Urban Release Area, Queanbeyan Sewage Treatment Plant Upgrade, Poplars Innovation Precinct, and Jerrabomberra High School Upgrade Stage 2.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch identified nine projects that may affect this region.
+Notable initiatives include South Jerrabomberra Urban Release Area, Queanbeyan Sewage Treatment Plant Upgrade, Jerrabomberra High School Upgrade Stage 2, and Poplars Innovation Precinct.
 The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.